rb58853/supabase-mcp-server/README.md

 ## Running Supabase MCP Server

 This MCP server was designed to be used with AI IDEs like Cursor and Windsurf and not tested with other clients.
+However, it should work with any MCP-compatible IDE as long as it uses stdio protocol.

 You can run the server in several ways:
 - as a package script (if you installed it using package manager)